makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =========================

 Post feedback I decided to reset this project to create some better structure.
-To make sure I understand the directions I've created a domain model to allow me to plan classes before coding.
+To make sure I understand the direction the code is going in I created a domain model to allow me to plan classes before coding.

 domain model: https://wireframe.cc/Pbz2nv